uruam/cacastats/README.md

 ## Code Style

-If you're planning to contribute, it's important to ensure code consistency and style adherence.
 The project utilizes ESLint and Prettier for code linting and formatting.
 While these tools are integrated into the build process for the client using webpack, the server code needs to be linted separately.

 Steps: